-CME has been working on decreasing the amount of waste generated at a construction site for years.
+CME has been working to decrease the amount of waste generated at a construction site for years.
 Not only is it important from a green perspective but decreasing waste at a construction site also helps the healthcare facility streamline activities at the site and ultimately facilitates on-time construction schedules.
 All of these factors are extremely important to healthcare facilities.

 When CME’s direct-to-site delivery services are used, CME removes the packing materials at our service centers prior to delivery.
 Approximately 95% of those materials are recycled by CME.

-When CME trucks arrive at a construction site, most new equipment is already fully assembled, mobile, and wheeled directly to rooms, placed where it belongs and ready for use.
-There is a small percentage of equipment that is kept in their original shipping packaging, as those products may have multiple parts that need to stay together, or are too delicate to be unpacked in advance.
-Many of these are contractor-installed items that need to be boxed until they are installed, mainly to mitigate damage and loss of parts.
-“CME is dedicated to working toward a virtual cardboard-free delivery”, says Normand Chevrette, CME’s CEO and President.
+“CME is dedicated to working toward a virtual cardboard-free delivery,” says Normand Chevrette, CME’s CEO and President.
 “It helps the environment as well as keeping the construction site clean and efficient.”
+When CME trucks arrive at a construction site, most new equipment is already fully assembled, mobile, and wheeled directly to rooms, where it is placed where it belongs, ready for use.
+However, there is a small percentage of equipment that is kept in its original shipping packaging, as those products may have multiple parts that need to stay together or are too delicate to be unpacked in advance.

 For years CME has worked directly with manufacturers to decrease the amount of packing materials used as well as promoting recyclable packing materials.
-Currently approximately 95% of the packing materials we handle are recyclable, as compared to approximately 80% five years ago.
+Currently approximately 95% of the packing materials we manage are recyclable, as compared to approximately 80% five years ago.
 We also encourage manufacturers to ship their products blanket-wrapped vs. boxed and palletized.
 While not necessarily the most cost-effective way to ship, it is certainly the greenest.

-One such partner-manufacturer working with us is Pedigo.
+For example, one such partner-manufacturer working with us is Pedigo.
 Many of their products are conducive to blanket-wrapped shipping, especially their procedure and linen carts.
 CME and Pedigo have eliminated a significant amount of construction waste by working collaboratively.